phaserjs/phaser/README.md

 * Removed 'null parent' check from Group constructor.
 Will parent to game.world only if parent value is undefined.
 * The tutorials have now been translated into Spanish - thanks feiss :)
 * separateY updated to re-implement the 'riding platforms' special condition (thanks cocoademon)
+* SoundManager.onSoundDecode now dispatches the key followed by the sound object, also now dispatched by the Cache when doing an auto-decode on load.
+* Switch method of using trimmed sprites to support scaling and rotation (thanks cocoademon)

 Bug Fixes: